-We Japanese occasionally enjoy fresh raw sea urchin roe or Uni with rice or other foods at Sushi restaurants, traditional Ryotei restaurants, and the like in daily life, but not many people have it at home.
+We Japanese occasionally enjoy fresh raw sea urchin roe or Uni with rice or other foods at Sushi restaurants, traditional Ryotei, and the like in daily life, but not many people have it at home.

 As a matter of fact, not many supermarkets stock raw sea urchin roe on its own.
-Instead, many are selling assorted Sushi packs including one with sea urchin.
+Instead, many are selling assorted Sushi packs including sea urchins.

-As for me, I sometimes buy that kind of Sushi variety pack at a supermarket near my house, for the assorted Sushi pack is inexpensive and reasonably priced compared to hand-rolled Sushi plates served in traditional Sushi restaurants.
+I sometimes buy that kind of Sushi variety pack at a supermarket near my house, for the assortment is inexpensive and reasonably priced compared to hand-rolled Sushi plates served in traditional Sushi restaurants.

-In addition to them, I also love a classic processed sea urchin product that is available in most supermarkets in Japan, which I actually bought this time for the blog article.
+In addition to them, I also love a classic processed sea urchin product that is available in most supermarkets, which I actually bought this time for this blog article.

 Neri Uni (練うに)